WWMachine/ID2223ProjectElectricityPricePredictor/README.md

 Furthermore, the model takes the electricity price measured exactly 24h ago into consideration.
 Additional features concerning electricity prices were explored, e.g. prices for the last few hours or different rolling averages, but the model ended up largely depending on these and predictions flattened out.
 With the 24h difference in mind as well as the specifics of the day of the week and hour of the day, the model may find short cyclical patterns easier instead of just copying the previously predicted hour without logical daily differences in mind.

-The data comes from two sources (with three different API endpoints in total), firstly the weather data is as previously mentioned taken from Open-Meteo through their Historical Weather API ([https://open-meteo.com/en/docs/historical-weather-api](https://open-meteo.com/en/docs/historical-weather-api)) as well as Weather Forecast API ([https://open-meteo.com/en/docs](https://open-meteo.com/en/docs)).
+The data comes from two sources (with three different API endpoints in total), firstly the weather data is as previously mentioned taken from Open-Meteo through their [Historical Weather API ](https://open-meteo.com/en/docs/historical-weather-api) as well as [Weather Forecast API](https://open-meteo.com/en/docs).
 This API gives us information regarding the temperature, windspeed, cloud coverage and precipitation in the Stockholm and Gothenburg areas.

-Secondly, the electricity prices are taken from "Elpriset just nu.se", and their "Elpris API" ([https://www.elprisetjustnu.se/elpris-api](https://www.elprisetjustnu.se/elpris-api)).
+Secondly, the electricity prices are taken from "Elpriset just nu.se", and their [Elpris API](https://www.elprisetjustnu.se/elpris-api).
 It is another open-source and free API made to give information regarding electricity prices without complications, once again in JSON format.
 This API gives us the information needed to both backfill and train our model, as well as updating daily to enable hindcasting while doing inference and forecasting.

 Below we can see the feature importance charts: